kapilsharma/AngularQuickNotes/03-Components.md

 ### Creating a component using Angular CLI.

 It is good to understand how angular components works.
 However, once we understand it, instead of creating components manually, we can use angular CLI to actually create our components.
-This will  fast track component creation, as single command can create all the required files as well as make necessary changes in module.ts file.
+This will  fast track component creation, as single command can create all the required files as well as make necessary changes in app.module.ts file.

 > Angular CLI starts with `ng` command.
 We already saw `ng new` and `ng serve` commands.
 They both were Angular CLI commands.

-Command to generare new component is `ng generate component <name>`.
+Command to generate new component is `ng generate component <name>`.
 Angular CLI also comes with lot of short-cut command.
 Short cut command to generate component is `ng g c <name>`.
 Let's run `ng generate component cli` command to create new component 'CliComponent' through Angular CLI.

 ```bash
 ng generate component cli